relab/gorums/doc/vendoring.md

 1. If your project is a library (that doesn't compile into a binary) to be used by others, then you probably don't want to vendor your dependencies into that project.
-1. If your project produces a binary, then you may want to vendor your dependencies.
+1. If your project produces a binary, you most likely want to vendor your dependencies.

 ### Examples